Gender and Women’s Studies

 Students are encouraged to declare their major in gender and women’s studies at the end of their first year in order to take the prerequisite second-year courses.
 Refer to the Academic Calendar for admission requirements.

 Plan ahead to ensure you meet important deadlines and other target dates listed at you.ubc.ca.

 UBC Okanagan’s fees compare favourably with universities of the same high calibre.
 See Financial Planning for helpful resources, and add up your first-year costs with our Cost Calculator.

 Apply to UBC at you.ubc.ca — there are just five steps in the application process.
 Soon you could be studying at one of the world’s top universities.

 Check out the steps to apply to UBC, and be sure to choose “Okanagan campus.”

-Earn a UBC degree respected by employers around the globe.
-Build a broad foundation and great career potential with undergraduate studies in Gender and Women’s Studies.
-Career options range from communications officer, government relations advisor, and non-profit director.
+Build a broad foundation and great career potential with a UBC degree — respected by employers around the globe.
+Career options range from government relations advisor and equity analyst to advocate and non-profit director.

 - Arts administrator

 - Communications officer